briabar/Poopy/README.md

 In order to run the application you must first run the included server.py file.
 This server acts as a middleman for doing yelp API calls.
+## Dendencies and Runtime Environment
+The server must be run in python 2, and you must have the following modules installed:
+Flask, install with "pip install flask"
+Flask CORS, install with "pip install flask_cors" requests, install with "pip install requests"
+##To Run
+Use command "python server.py"

 Features
 ------------------